iliasl/iliasl.github.io/research.md

 permalink: /research/
 ---

 # Current Research
+At Facebook I am currently working on privacy-preserving ML and on-device Machine learning.

+# Past Research Samsung AI

-At Samsung AI I am currently working on the intersection of systems, networks and AI.
-More specifically, my research involves designing and implementing novel system architectures that will allow the execution of complex AI model on computationally restricted devices such as smartphones, wearables, IoTs, robots, etc. Moreover, I am particularly interested in distributed machine learning both for inference (offloading to the edge/cloud) and training (federated learning and on-device personalization)
+At Samsung AI I was working on the intersection of systems, networks and AI.
+I was particularly interested in distributed machine learning both for inference (offloading to the edge/cloud) and training (federated learning and on-device personalization)

-Some of the projects that I am involved in or reading include:

 #### Federated Learning
 Federated Learning is quickly gaining traction in privacy-centric distributed deployments of ML models.